Admission & registration

 If you are registered in a Dutch municipality, you can only register using your DigiD.
 If you do not yet have a DigiD, you will need to request one.
 If you do not (yet) live in the Netherlands, you still register via Studielink, but you will not be able to use DigiD.
 Instead, you create a Studielink account yourself and UM will check your personal details.

-- in Studielink you need to choose the starting moment.
-Please make sure to select September 2020 in the pulldown-menu, so that you will apply for the start of the next academic year!
+- In Studielink you need to choose the starting moment.
+Please make sure to select September 2021 in the pulldown-menu, so that you will apply for the start of the next academic year!

-After you have registered in Studielink, you will receive an email from UM within 24 hours.
+- After you have registered in Studielink, you will receive an email from UM within 24 hours.
 This email contains your personal student number and a password.
-You can use this information to access the MyUM portal, the intranet of UM.
+You can use this information to access the MyUM portal to upload the necessary documents.

 - A recent passport picture: the passport picture must satisfy certain requirements.

-- A copy of your valid, on 1 September/1 February 2020, passport or your EU/EEA identity card: make a copy of the page with your personal details.
+- A copy of your valid, on 1 September 2021, passport or your EU/EEA identity card: make a copy of the page with your personal details.
 Save this copy as ‘passport copy’ and not as ‘passport picture’.

 Please note: As a UM student it is not necessary to upload the above-mentioned documents in the My UM portal.
-However, if your passport will not be valid on 1 September/February 2020, then you still have to upload a copy of your passport.
+However, if your passport will not be valid on 1 September 2021, then you still have to upload a copy of your passport.

 - A copy of your most recent certified grades transcript and a copy of your certified diploma if you have obtained it.
 If you have not graduated yet, you can upload your official grades transcript from your bachelor programme.

-Please note: If you accidently upload a wrong document in the MyUM portal, you can no longer remove it from your digital file.
+- If you accidentally upload a wrong document in the MyUM portal, you can no longer remove it from your digital file.
 However, you can still upload the right document, but this does not replace the incorrect one.
 UM judges which documents are right.

 The Board of Admissions evaluates your documents and decides whether to admit you or not based on your quality and suitability.
-In this respect your motivation, level of statistics and mathematical courses, academic qualifications and internship and your professional experience are important factors in the selection process.
+In this respect, your motivation, level of statistics and mathematical courses, academic qualifications, internship and your professional experience are important factors in the selection process.
 You will receive the decision of the Board of Admission within 2-4 weeks after completion of your file.